Screen Time: Boo 2! A Madea Halloween

-Tyler Perry is back with another film!
-Find out what it was like playing the role of Madea and her brother Joe in this holiday comedy film.
+Tyler Perry is back with another movie, "Boo 2!
+A Madea Halloween."
+Dave spoke with Tyler to see what is was like playing three characters in this holiday-comedy film.

 Screen Time: Boo 2!
 A Madea Halloween